coqui-ai/STT/doc/DEPLOYMENT.rst

 Installing bindings from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If pre-built binaries aren't available for your system, you'll need to install them from scratch.
-Follow the :github: :github:`native client build and installation instructions <native-build-client>`.
+Follow the :ref:`native client build and installation instructions <native-build-client>`.

 Dockerfile for building from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^